Safer Practice in Education Settings

 This programme is appropriate for the entire staff team of a school or other organisation involved in work with children and young people.
 Schools and organisations for whom we have delivered this training have reported that it has triggered more detailed discussion for weeks afterwards than any other staff development activity.

-The content is covered during a half day in your school or service base.
-If you select the full day option there is an additional opportunity to develop some skills of classroom management by exploring situations of conflict and de-escalation.
+The content is covered during a half day in your school or service base and includes an opportunity to develop some skills of classroom management by exploring situations of conflict and de-escalation.
 This will be of value to all staff – even experienced teachers – but also to many support staff who interact with the children and young people.
 These staff rarely have an opportunity to develop the necessary understanding of child and adolescent psychology or how to manage potential conflict.